evan-goode/mania/README.md

 - `tidal-password`: your TIDAL password.
 Again, if this is not specified, Mania will ask.
 Default value is `null`.
 - `tidal-quality`: Default value is `lossless`.
 Possible values are `lossless` (1411 kbps FLAC), `high` (320 kbps AAC), and `low` (96 kbps AAC).
 Note that `lossless` requires a TIDAL HiFi subscription.
 - `quiet`: don't log any output.
 Default value is `false`.
-- `nice-format`: rename downloaded material to mv /be kebab-case.
+- `nice-format`: rename downloaded material to follow kebab-case.
 "Maxwell's Silver Hammer (Remastered).mp3" becomes "maxwells-silver-hammer-remastered.mp3".
 Default value is `false`.
 - `skip-metadata`: don't download cover art or set tags.
 Not sure why someone would want this.
 Default value is `false`.
 - `full-structure`: always organize content by artist and album.
 Default value is `false`.
 - `increment-play-count`: increment each song's "play count" by one after downloading.
 Currently only applies to Google.
 Default value is `true`.